jmettraux/flon/README.md

 Flon is an evolution of [ruote](http://ruote.rubyforge.org).

-It builds on the experience since 2001 with OpenWFE and then ruote.
+It builds on the OpenWFE and then ruote projects.

 Flon is a distributed interpreter for a language meant to describe "workflows".